 PIPAC – Pressurized Intraperitoneal Aerosolized Chemotherapy

-PIPAC is a novel therapeutic method of administering chemotherapy within the abdominal cavity.
-This approach allows for direct treatment of cancers within the peritoneum, an area in which systemic chemotherapy has little effect due to a low number of blood vessels within this area to effectively transmit traditional chemotherapy.
+Pressurized intraperitoneal aerosolized chemotherapy (PIPAC) is a novel therapeutic method of administering chemotherapy within the abdominal cavity.
+This approach allows for direct treatment of cancers within the peritoneum, where systemic chemotherapy has little effect due to the low number of blood vessels within this area to transmit traditional chemotherapy effectively.

 - Ovarian